-During the embedded travel component, housing will consist of: information regarding housing is not available at this time.
+During the embedded travel component, housing will consist of overnight accommodations in a hotel/hostel.

 The process for enrolling in an embedded course varies according to the instructor and/or department.
 The program leader has indicated that in order to enroll in the course and travel component, students must contact program leader.

 Studying Abroad with a Disability